Top 10 Butterfly Host Plants to Attract Pollinators

 Maybe you’re more familiar with this plant by the common name pearly everlasting, but its beauty is the same no matter what you call it.
 Blooming from midsummer to early fall, this plant boasts small, flat-topped clumps of white flowers reaching about 2 feet tall.

-Butterfly benefits: American lady butterflies can be found throughout most of the United States, so plant everlasting to feed those hungry caterpillars.
+Butterfly benefits: American lady butterflies can be found throughout most of the United States, so plant everlasting as a butterfly host plant to feed those hungry caterpillars.

 Panicum virgatum, Zones 4 to 9